-Cleaning condenser coils on your outdoor AC unit will not only help the unit cool more efficiently, but it will also cut down on the power consumption of your AC.
-It is important to clean the coils early in the year, before the AC unit is needed for the summer.
+Cleaning condenser coils on your outdoor AC unit helps it cool efficiently, but it also reduces the electricity consumption of your AC.
+It is important to clean the coils early in the year, before the AC unit begins operating.

 Purpose of the Condenser Coils